Pizzo Cassinello 3103 m

 Pizzo Cassinello mit Soredapass im Vordergrund

-Vals 3000 plus: The Pizzo Cassinello is the most alpine among the marked three thousand metre peaks in the Vals Valley.
-As its name already gives away, it is part of the border ridge with Ticino and the neighbouring Blenio Valley.
-With its small ice field it boldly towers above the flat valley of the Länta and its silvery gneiss contrasts with the green tapestry and pastures of the Lampertschalp
+Vals 3000 plus: Among the marked three-thousanders of the Valser valley, Pizzo Cassinello is the most alpine.
+As its name already reveals, it is part of the border ridge to Ticino, the neighboring Valle di Blenio.
+Boldly, with its small ice field, it towers over the flat valley floor of the Länta and contrasts, built of silvery gneiss, with the green meadows and pastures of the Lampertschalp.

 Technique /6